BLOG

 Renewable Energy Engineering

 Germany's National Hydrogen Strategy targets 10 GW of domestic electrolysis capacity by 2030, and the BNetzA approved the EUR 18.9 billion hydrogen core grid in 2025, covering a network of 9,040 km.
 A DIHK-cited workforce analysis warns of a 560,000-worker deficit across 250 key professions required for the energy transition, with at least 216,000 additional specialists needed specifically for solar and wind expansion.
-Solar job postings have already doubled from 41,500 in 2019 to 102,000 in 2024, and wind energy job postings rose 70% to 53,000 over the same period, confirming both the pace of growth and the depth of the talent gap.
+Solar job postings have already doubled from 41,500 in 2019 to 102,000 in 2024, and wind energy job postings rose 70% to 53,000 over the same period.

 The Federal Climate and Transformation Fund (KTF) allocated EUR 18.6 billion for hydrogen between 2024 and 2027, and the Erneuerbare-Energien-Gesetz (EEG) expansion targets are legally binding, ensuring that demand for renewable energy engineers and technicians will remain elevated regardless of short-term economic conditions.
 Germany needs an estimated 145,000 new green hydrogen jobs over the next 16 years, and the EU-funded Green Skills for Hydrogen programme is already active in Germany to address the skills pipeline.
 IW Köln's March 2025 KOFA report explicitly warns that the skilled worker shortage could brake the momentum of green investment in Germany.